 Ashley Newton, MPS, PMP is Director of the Center for Clinical Excellence.
-Ashley, along with her colleague Frank Stevens, PhD, VP for Informatics, will be leading the Center for Clinical Excellence team as it continues its work to develop research-based care models & provide training & technical assistance to Centerstone operations’ efforts to implement care models & excel in new value based care environments.
+Ashley, along with her colleague Frank Stevens, PhD, VP for Informatics, will be leading the Center for Clinical Excellence team as it continues its work to develop research-based care models and provide training and technical assistance to Centerstone operations’ efforts to implement care models and excel in new value based care environments.

-Ashley joined Centerstone in 2006 and has first-hand experience in what it takes to be an excellent case manager, team leader, trainer, and supervisor.
+Newton joined Centerstone in 2006.
 She has helped develop and launch several clinical care models in the past before coming to CCE – including a Mobile Therapy model for higher risk clients, a high fidelity ACRA-ACC addictions care for adolescents and transitional-aged youth, and refining outreach and engagement protocols in Children’s Case Management.
-Since joining the CCE team, she has lead the development & launch of the Centerstone Addictions Care Model.
+Since joining the CCE team, she has lead the development and launch of the Centerstone Addictions Care Model.

-Ashley is an experienced project manager & has obtained the highest certification for project management, her PMP since joining the CCE team.
-Her experience in community mental health & her skills in project management, clinical model development, and research-based team management make her a unique fit for this role.
+She is an experienced project manager and has obtained the highest certification for project management, her PMP since joining the CCE team.
+Her experience in community mental health and her skills in project management, clinical model development and research-based team management make her a unique fit for this role.

 Board of Directors